papplegate/wumpus/README.md

 ## Introduction

 This project reimplements the classic Hunt the Wumpus game in Python.
 Hunt the Wumpus comes to us from the era when computer games were typed in by hand from books or sent in the mail on cassettes.
+It was originally written in BASIC by Gregory Yob in 1973.

 In Hunt the Wumpus, you play a hunter who seeks to kill a creature called the Wumpus with your arrows.
 You move from room to room within a cave system, looking for traces of the Wumpus and avoiding hazards.
 The rooms are arranged like the vertices on a dodecahedron (a 20-sided solid) and connected by the dodecahedron's edges.
 Thus, each room connects to three others.
 Besides the Wumpus, the hazards include pits and bats, which will pick you up and drop you in a different cave.
 You win if you shoot an arrow through the caves such that it strikes the Wumpus; you lose if you stumble across the Wumpus, fall down a pit, shoot yourself with your own arrow, or run out of arrows.